General Regulations to the «Dialogue of Cultures» IFF

 The festival is responsible for the cost of storage and insurance of films while they are on the premises of the festival in Brussels.

 The audience votes for their favorite film among the films screened during the festival.
 Each person will be given a ballot before entering the theatre and will be collected at the end of the film by volunteers.
 The Audience award for the Best film will be given to the winner at the closing ceremony of the festival.

-The prize given by the Jury of Independent Press and Industry Professionals for the Best Feature Film which reflects the dialogue of cultures, the idea of tolerance and multiculturalism in a more penetrating and thought provoking way.
+The prize given by the Jury of Independent Press and Industry Professionals for the Best Director whose film reflects the dialogue of cultures, the idea of tolerance and multiculturalism in a more penetrating and thought provoking way.

 The prize given to the outstanding person for his/her contribution into the development of the Dialogue of Cultures in the world.